stummjr/doc.scrapinghub.com/dash.rst

 -----------------------

 The job was cancelled because it wasn't scraping enough new data.
-This is used in :ref:`autoscraping` to prevent infinite crawling loops.
+This is used in :ref:`portia` to prevent infinite crawling loops.

 Items Browser
 =============